 EYEBAG SURGERY BY FAT REDISTRIBUTION

 Patients who have eyebags under the eyes accompanied by a groove below the eyebags and skin laxity in their lower eyelids are good candidates for fat redistribution of the lower eyelid.
 This procedure uses the eyebag fat as a filler to correct the groove below the eyebag.
-In the course of doing this, the eyebag itself becomes flattened so that it longer bulges outwards.
+In the course of doing this, the eyebag itself becomes flattened so that it no longer bulges outwards.
 Excess skin is removed, and the lower eyelid is tightened upwards to create smooth, taut contour.

 This is a complex and challenging operation to perform.
 However, Dr Huang has over twenty years of experience with this technique and has mastered it to the extent that he is an expert acknowledged and respected by his own peers in this procedure.
 He has been regularly invited to present his experience with this technique at international plastic surgery meetings in South Korea, Japan, China, and South East Asia.

 You can therefore be assured that you will be in the hands of a reputable and professional specialist.